Glen Waverley line: Route

 The Glen Waverley line forms a mostly curved route from the Melbourne central business district to its terminus in Glen Waverley.
 The route is 21.3 km long and is predominantly doubled tracked.
 Between Flinders Street station and Richmond, the track is widened to 12 tracks, narrowing to 4 tracks between Richmond and Burnley before again narrowing to 2 tracks between Burnley and Glen Waverley.
 After departing from its terminus at Flinders Street, the Glen Waverley line traverses both flat and hilly country with few curves and fairly minimal earthworks for most of the line.
 The journey from Holmesglen to the terminus involves some of the steepest grades in Melbourne (1 in 30).
 Sections of the line have been elevated or lowered into a cutting to eliminate level crossings.
 However, a small number of level crossings are still present with no current plans to remove them.

 The line follows the same alignment as the Alamein, Belgrave, and Lilydale lines with the four services splitting onto different routes at Burnley.
 The Glen Waverley line goes on its south eastern alignment, whereas the Alamein, Belgrave, and Lilydale lines take an eastern alignment towards their final destinations.
 The rail line goes through built-up suburbs towards its terminus in Glen Waverley.

 Stations

 The line serves 20 stations across 21 km of track.
 The stations are a mix of elevated, lowered, underground, and ground level designs.
-Underground stations are present only in the City Loop, with the majority of elevated and lowered stations being constructed as part of level crossing removals.
+Underground stations are present only in the City Loop, with the majority of the lowered stations being constructed as part of the level crossing removals.